authomize/.github/profile/README.md

-Authomize is the leading Identity Threat Detection and Response (ITDR) platform for detecting and eliminating identity-based risks acrosss all Cloud and IAM environments.
-Authomize continuously monitors your identities, access privileges, assets, and activities to secure all your apps, cloud services, and IdPs, providing granular visibility and control across all apps and cloud services (IaaS, SaaS, and Data) to mitigate IAM risk.
+Authomize, the leading Identity Threat Detection and Response (ITDR) Platform, empowers organizations to enact identity-first security by detecting, investigating, and responding to identity and access threats.
+Customers use Authomize to protect their cloud environments from account takeovers, privilege escalations, and identity-based attacks.
+The platform provides unprecedented, unified visibility and granular control across IaaS, SaaS, and IAM infrastructure.